Overding/Beena/README.md

   - Open an issue describing the problem or feature
   - Discuss approach with maintainers
   - Submit a PR referencing the issue

+## What is origin of name for the software (Beena)?

+In Persian (Farsi) language, the word Beena, or "بینا" (bīnā) means "sighted" or "able to see".
+It can also carry a figurative meaning of "perceptive" or "insightful", referring to someone who understands things deeply or has good judgment.
+We thought it can be a good name for a software which is "able to see" the visual regressions.